dmccreary/beginning-electronics/docs/setup/purchasing-breadboards.md

 ![](../img/breadboard-desc-ebay.png)

+One rule of thumb, you can never have enough of these breadboards for new projects.
+Always have a few extra on hand.

 I recommend finding low-cost breadboards on eBay.
 The 1/2 size 400-tie breadboards are usually fine for beginning projects.
 With a little searching, you can usually find them for under $2 each